News & Trending Money News

 Kaspars Grinvalds/Adobe woman monitoring her stock investments

 Some millionaires have found that investing their money now can pay them dividends later, so it may be smart to look into different investment options that are right for you.
-It also is good to think about having a diverse portfolio that may include stocks and bonds, real estate, or a high-yield savings account.
+It is also good to think about having a diverse portfolio that may include stocks and bonds, real estate, or a high-yield savings account.

 One way to invest money is index funds.
 These types of mutual or exchange-traded funds tend to be diverse.